School-based Programs

 4. Increase the number of students of color pursuing a degree in education in Massachusetts

 There have been many efforts across the state to increase the number of students of color pursuing a degree in education, but there has been very little impact on improving teacher demographics.
 The progress is greatly hindered by the fact that students see very few to no teachers of color in their classrooms and that we must find creative ways to address this issue for students of color to begin considering a career in education.
-It has been our experience that exposing college students to teaching in the classroom setting opens up a career possibility to them that they had never considered.
+It has been our experience that exposing college students to teaching in the classroom opens up a career possibility to them that they had never considered.
+Their work in our programs also provides the necessary representation for elementary students of color to consider teaching as a potential career.

-6. Assist our Diversity Leaders in finding a job upon graduation and the districts we serve in hiring more teachers of color
+5. Assist our TEACH Leaders in finding a job upon graduation and the districts we serve in hiring more teachers of color

-We support our Diversity Leaders through their education and beyond.
+We support our TEACH Leaders through their education and beyond.
 We offer all our students’ reference and resume assistance.
 We help non-education majors find connections in their field of study as best we can.
-For our education majors, we first connect them to the districts we serve, as it is our goal to have them hire a few Diverse Leaders within 5 years.
-However, we are also regularly contacted by other districts looking for candidates of color and share that information as well.
+For our education majors, we first connect them to the districts we serve, as it is our goal to have them hire a few TEACH Leaders within 5 years.
+However, we are also regularly contacted by other districts looking for quality candidates and share that information as well.

 Program Timeline

-August 20-September 20: Advertise, recruit, and interview BIPOC Student Teachers, which we refer to internally as Diversity Leaders (DLs).
+August 20-September 20: Advertise, recruit, and interview student teachers, which we refer to internally as TEACH Leaders (TLs).
 We work with key individuals and departments at Bridgewater State University, Stonehill College, Massasoit Community College, Bristol Community College, and Dean and Quincy College to find students interested in the program.
-We also are willing to work with a district’s BIPOC high school students if they identify an internal person to support our work.

 Late September: RMK holds Employee Orientation

-RMK provides one training per district to Pre-K-5th Grade teachers on cultural competency and mentoring DLs.
+RMK provides one training per district to Pre-K-6th Grade teachers on cultural competency and mentoring TLs.

-RMK provides two parent and community education sessions on curricula and ways they can welcome and support DLs.
+RMK provides 1-2 parent and community education sessions on curricula and ways they can welcome and support TLs.

-November-Mid-May: Diversity Leaders spend one hour a week in each classroom reading a multicultural book and doing an activity.
+November-Mid-May: TEACH Leaders spend one hour a week in each classroom reading a multicultural book and doing an activity.
 They then spend ten minutes with the classroom teacher on the lesson they provided and how to continue the conversation throughout the week, to give each teacher short but consistent doses of professional development.
 We aim to build up the districts’ internal capacity to continue this work beyond their five-year commitment to our program.
 Multicultural books are about race, culture, socioeconomic status, language, ability, and family structure.
-Students are given a 1-hour video tutorial weekly to review and practice the lesson before they deliver it and have the option to meet with our Curriculum Director as needed.
+Students are given a 1-hour video tutorial weekly to review and practice the lesson before they deliver it.

 Mid-May-June 30: Survey student and classroom teachers, paper and in-person interviews, on the program and ways to continually improve it.July-August 19: Debrief on key takeaways from the school year and use this data for planning for next year.